- What is an EDF?

 - an unmarried child placed in foster care of the person by virtue of an order of a court of competent jurisdiction.

-"Retired person" means a person who attains the age of 60 at any time prior to the first day of January of an income year and who, during that period, is not in receipt of any business income or emoluments other than retirement pension.
+"Retired person" means a person who attains the age of 60 at any time prior to 1 July 2016 and who, during the income year ending 30 June 2017, is not in receipt of any business income or emoluments other than retirement pension.

 Additional exemption in respect of dependent child persuing undergraduate course